zhezhouzz/underapproximation_type/README.md

     $ python3 scripts/get_table1.py

-> Notice: in order to solve the new [STLC Benchmark](#stlc-benchmark), we optimized the implementation of the SMT qeuries (remove unused quantified variables in the queries), thus the numbers in the `(max. #∀,#∃)` columns will differ slightly from the table shown in the paper.
+> Notice: in order to improve the performance of **Poirot** on the new [STLC Benchmark](#stlc-benchmark), we optimized the implementation of the SMT qeuries (remove unused quantified variables in the queries), thus the numbers in the `(max. #∀,#∃)` columns will be slightly less than the coresponding numbers shwon in the paper.
 The execution time `total (avg. time)(s)` may also vary depending on your machine.
 Readers can check the claims in the paper (line `865` to `880`) with respect to the displayed results.

 The following scripts run the benchmark suite displayed in Table 2 (Figure 9) of the paper, it will take about `60` mins.
 It runs Poirot for the programs synthesized using the [**Cobalt**](#cobalt-synthesizer) deductive synthesis tool.